RefresherTowel/docs/catalyst/patterns.md

 # Catalyst Patterns & Recipes

 This page shows some common patterns built with Catalyst, focusing on "rune-like" effects for an action / roguelike / ARPG style game.
+Of course, that's not the only style of game that Catalyst is good for.
+Literally **any** game that uses stats is a good use case for Catalyst.

 - Burning enemies increase move speed
 - Low HP damage boost